Manor Leas Junior Academy

 Our curriculum is designed to meet the requirements of the National Curriculum but also to ensure that we provide rich learning opportunities, which deepen and extend understanding.
 We aim to provide opportunities that give the children unforgettable experiences, such as the Lincolnshire Show Schools Challenge, The Great Bread Bake Off, The Young Enterprise Fiver Challenge and participating in the Shakespeare for Schools Festival.

-The curriculum is divided into subjects and the majority of these are taught weekly (PE, Computing, PSHE and Handwriting) or daily (English and Mathematics).
+The curriculum is divided into subjects and many of these are taught weekly (PE, Computing, PSHE and Handwriting) or daily (English and Mathematics).
 In addition a number of subjects are taught in blocks.